Ransomware Response Plan: 6 Phases From Attack to Recovery

 How Do Ransomware Attacks Actually Start?

 Ransomware doesn’t appear out of nowhere.
 Most attacks follow a predictable chain: credential theft, access sale, reconnaissance, data exfiltration, then encryption.
 This process takes days to weeks, not hours.
+Our ransomware examples page shows how this played out in 15 real attacks.

 Initial access brokers (IABs) are cybercriminals who specialize in breaking into corporate networks and selling that access to ransomware operators.
 They harvest credentials through phishing and infostealer malware, then sell network access on dark web marketplaces.
 Your stolen credentials can circulate for weeks before a ransomware group purchases them.